 (That was the last lecture Mr. Sherman ever gave the class for he was terminated

 suddenly, and without public explanation, the next week.
+Circumstances were unclear

 although whispers of gay indiscretions refused to die.)

-Three card monty shell game of a time
+Three card monty shell game of a time when

-Nothing is as it appears, everything is as it seems,
+nothing is as it appears, everything is as it seems,

-No difference through the mists of history.
+no difference through the mists of history.